Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: The thirteenth and fifteenth homology of Mbargn

-Thus, our goal is to prove that there are $836$ independent copies of $\mathsf{L}^2\mathsf{S}_{12}$ in $H^{15}(\Mb_{2,12})$ that are pushed forward from the boundary.
 As discussed above, an $\omega$-decorated graph with $e$ edges represents a morphism $\mathsf{L}^e \mathsf{S}_{12} \to H^{11 + 2e}(\Mb_{g,n})$.
 In Figure \ref{pullbackchart} we list $891$ such decorated graphs for $H^{15}(\Mb_{2,12})$ and record particular K\"unneth components of their pullbacks to boundary divisors.
 We then argue that there are $55$ relations among these graphs, which allows us to conclude that there are $836$ independent graphs among them.